Equidistribution of numerical semigroup gaps modulo $m$: Numerical semigroups and sets of gaps

 \end{cor}

-In Proposition~\ref{prop:A ED mod m poly congruence}, we found that a finite multiset $A$ is evenly distributed modulo $m$ if and only if Since $(x-1)\mid(x^a-1)$ in $\Z[x]$, we can combine that result with Corollary~\ref{cor:(x^a-1)P(x)} to say something about when the gaps of $\HH(S)$ are evenly distributed modulo $m$.
+In Proposition~\ref{prop:A ED mod m poly congruence}, we found that a finite multiset $A$ is equidistributed modulo $m$ if and only if Since $(x-1)\mid(x^a-1)$ in $\Z[x]$, we can combine that result with Corollary~\ref{cor:(x^a-1)P(x)} to say something about when the set of gaps of $S$ is equidistributed modulo $m$.